emipa606/ColonistBarKF/README.md

 Russian – thx to skyarkhangel (taken from HardCore SK) Spanish – thx to Ninnetyer

-**Don't forget to rate this mod if you like it.**
+**Don&apos;t forget to rate this mod if you like it.**

 # License

 All textures ©Killface.
-Please don't repost without asking.
+Please don&apos;t repost without asking.

 ![Image](https://i.imgur.com/Rs6T6cr.png)